TULiberalArts/American-Studies/pages/home.md

 looking at the politics of American culture through a variety of lenses.

 American Studies stresses the development of advanced-level reading, writing, and analytical skills that are necessary for successful careers in various fields.
 Over our forty-year history, people who have majored or minored in American Studies have gone on to business, medical, law, journalism, museum, civic, teaching, and publishing careers.
 People continue to write back to us about how valuable their American Studies educations have proven to be, testifying about how the knowledge and skills they learned with our faculty readily transferred into their careers.
-Lynsey Graeff, who graduated in 2012, summarized her American Studies experience: q3The Program offered "diverse, engaging courses and [an]accomplished faculty that was wholly dedicated to the success of students.
+Lynsey Graeff, who graduated in 2012, summarized her American Studies experience:

+The Program offered "diverse, engaging courses and [an]accomplished faculty that was wholly dedicated to the success of students.
 I finished each course inspired by the content and motivated to continue delving into the topics.
 During my History of Photography course, I bought my first camera.
 After learning about the plight of New Orleans during Hurricane Katrina, I took a trip to the Big Easy to discover more about the city's rich culture and witness first-hand their resilience and devotion to rebuilding.
 In Queer American History and Ideal America, I gleaned more and more about institutionalized inequality and emerged from these courses resolved to fight against sexist, racist, classist, and homophobic tendencies and policies in American society.
 This fall, I will be a Teach For America corps member in Philadelphia where I will devote at least two years to undoing some of the damage of inequality by helping bridge the Achievement Gap that exists in low-income schools."